2018 Tajikistan tourist attack

-The terrorist attack against cyclists in Tajikistan happened on July 29, 2018 (UTC+05:00).
-Four Western touring cyclists were killed while cycling in the Danghara District, and two more were injured after five IS members rammed them with a car and then got out of the vehicle and stabbed them.
+On July 29, 2018 (UTC+05:00), four touring cyclists were killed while cycling in the Danghara District, and two more were injured after five IS members rammed them with a car and then got out of the vehicle and stabbed them.

 Background

 Terrorist movements are known to be present in Central Asia; Afghanistan, with which Tajikistan shares a long border, has been affected by decades of Islamist murderous attacks.
-However, terrorist attacks have been infrequent in Tajikistan, mostly targeting the Government agencies.
+However, terrorist attacks have been infrequent in Tajikistan, mostly targeting the government agencies.

 The country is popular with touring cyclists because of its scenic mountain roads like the Pamir Highway.

 Prior to the attack the couple had had primarily positive encounters with local people.
 Austin wrote of his experiences:

 You read the papers and you’re led to believe that the world is a big, scary place.
 People, the narrative goes, are not to be trusted.
 People are bad.
 People are evil.

 I don’t buy it.
 Evil is a make-believe concept we’ve invented to deal with the complexities of fellow humans holding values and beliefs and perspectives different than our own … By and large, humans are kind.
 Self-interested sometimes, myopic sometimes, but kind.
 Generous and wonderful and kind.

 No greater revelation has come from our journey than this.